meltano/meltano/docs/src/_getting-started/meltano-at-a-glance.md

 weight: 1
 ---

-This document is intended to give you enough technical understanding of Meltano to becoming excited about it and wanting to use it!
-It's not going to teach you how to use it, we got Tutorials & How Tos for that.
+This document is intended to give you enough technical understanding of Meltano to become excited about it and wanting to use it!
+It's not going to teach you how to use it, we've got Tutorials & How To's for that.
 When you're ready to start your first Meltano project, we recommend you dive right into our Tutorial.

 ### What users say